 Gatti listened to his corner and got back up on his toes in round 11, using the ring and pumping his jab, until the champion buckled his legs with a right hand near the end of the frame.
 Briefly, Arturo appeared in trouble, but he regrouped and landed a big right of his own before working the jab again.

-Now it was official: Patterson needed a knockout to win and his corner told him so, but Gatti, even after 11 hard-fought rounds, still had plenty of bounce in his young legs.
+Now it was official: Patterson needed a knockout to win and his corner told him so, but Gatti, even after eleven hard-fought rounds, still had plenty of bounce in his young legs.
 Halfway through the final round, Patterson hurt the challenger with a desperate right hand and attacked, looking for a miracle and having his best round of the entire fight.
-But Gatti showed the heart and courage he would come to be known for as he battled back and survived the champion’s final charge.
+But Gatti showed the heart and courage that would become his trademark as he dug in and turned back the champion’s final charge.